remidinishanth/distributed_systems/kubernetes/volumes_and_storage_stateful_sets.md

 ![image](https://github.com/user-attachments/assets/17931b9f-81d1-41d5-be28-43b009ab4f37)

+Think in terms of Cluster Admin Persona and User Persona.
+Admins provide storage, user need not worry, they can just port the application.

 * Volume decouples the storage from the Container.
 Its lifecycle is coupled to a pod.
 It enables safe container restarts and sharing data between containers in a pod.